ProvableHQ/welcome/documentation/developer/language/00_layout.md

 Leo CLI commands use `main.leo` as a starting point to pass in witness input values and generate proofs to produce a result.

-If the goal of your project is to create circuits that other Leo developers can import into their projects, then you should create a `lib.leo` file.
+If the goal of your project is to create circuits that other Leo developers can import into their projects, then you should create a library `lib.leo` file.
 When publishing your project as a package, it is not necessary to have a `main.leo` in the source directory.
 The compiler will look at `lib.leo` and make sure all circuits and functions are valid including imports.
 Therefore, it is required that all `.leo` files are imported by your `lib.leo` before publishing.

 It is possible to have a `main.leo` and `lib.leo` file in the same project.
-The compiler will look at `.leo` files imported by either before publishing.
+The compiler will look at `.leo` files imported by both before publishing.